wavefrontHQ/docs/pages/doc/query_language_reference.md

 <tr>
 <td><span style="color:#3a0699;font-weight:bold">&lt;tracesExpression&gt;</span></td>
 <td>
 Describes a set of traces.
-An <strong>tracesExpression</strong> may be:
+An <strong>tracesExpression</strong> may be one of the following:

 <ul>
 <li>A <strong>traces()</strong> function, which returns all traces within at least one span that represents the specified operation and matches the specified <a href="ts_traces.html#span-filters">span filters</a>.